CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 2.1 Compliance with Laws, Rules and Regulations

 You are required to comply with the laws, rules and regulations that govern the conduct of our business.
-If you have questions about the applicability or meaning of a law, rule or regulation, or if you have any questions regarding whether particular conduct is proper, you should consult your supervisor, the Compliance Officer, or the Legal Department.
+If you have questions about the applicability or meaning of a law, rule or regulation, or if you have any questions regarding whether particular conduct is proper, you should consult the Compliance Officer, or the Legal Department.

 2.2 Promoting a Diverse and Productive Workforce